Conveniently located to serve St. Louis, Missouri

 Sutures are used internally to minimize the need for drains.
 In select patients, no drains are needed.
 In other patients, 2 drains are placed inside the abdomen and removed within 1-2 weeks.

-Your Mini-Tummy Tuck will be performed by Dr. Cabbabe's surgery center located in St. Louis, MO.
+Your Mini-Tummy Tuck will be performed in a hospital or surgery center in St. Louis, MO.

 If this procedure is done by itself, most patients are able to go home the same day.
 Pain medication and antibiotics will be prescribed.
 There may be some numbness on the abdomen which slowly improves with time.
 Most patients are able to shower within 24 hours.
 If drains are placed, they are generally removed within 1-2 weeks of surgery.
 Recovery time is approximately 2 weeks.
 Dr. Cabbabe will ask you to wear compression garments for 2 weeks after surgery to help minimize swelling and maximize your result.